iamsiriil/sc_musicengine/README.md

 # Music Engine

-A dynamic chord library for Harmonizer 02, implemented in SuperCollider
+A dynamic music library for Harmonizer 02, implemented in SuperCollider.

+### Course of Action

+1. Implement MusicEngine with regular functions and workout the logic
+2. From there project its implementation with classes
+3. Build classes

 ## Rules